Viewing PDFS in a Browser

 This was a short contract where I developed 4 of 5 sections for their virtual professional/technical writing course.
 I performed as an SME and technical writer, which was new to me, and I enjoyed that part immensely.
-The schedule was very aggressive and I had no say in it, which was different from how I usually manage projects.

 The University of Washington – Seattle June 2020 – Current